 Despite Queensbridge, Far Rockaway, or Lefrak City having their own reputation, the heart of Queens during the 1980s and 1990s was south of Jamaica Avenue, bounded by the Van Wyck and Cross Island Parkway.
 From violence to millions of dollars being profit was all centered around areas like South Jamaica or Hollis or along streets like Sutphin Blvd., Merrick Blvd., or Murdock Ave.

-A notorious public housing high rise complex was centered along Cass Avenue, known as Pruitt Igoe.
+A notorious public housing high rise complex that was centered along Cass Avenue is Pruitt Igoe.
 This complex became one of the country’s most notorious neighborhoods as the housing project was infamous for neglect, poverty and crime.
-While Pruitt Igoe was the most known, the entire Cass Avenue area was filled with low income housing complexes and were the centered of the streets during the 1970s, as well blocks around Delmar Boulevard, like an area known as the Stroll (formerly around Sarah and Olive).
+While Pruitt Igoe was the most known, the entire Cass Avenue area was filled with low income housing complexes and was the center of the streets of St Louis during the 1970s, as well blocks around Delmar Boulevard like an area known as the Stroll (formerly around Sarah and Olive).

-1. J. Lewis Bey.
-Leader of the Moorish Science Temple, authorities claim that he was alleged to control the vast majority of drugs being sold in St. Louis, at least for over a decade.
-Some may say a government conspiracy took him down, but everyone familiar with the Lewis Bey name gives their respect for the control he had in the streets.
+1. Lewis Bey.
+Leader of the Moorish Science Temple, he was alleged to control the vast majority of drugs being sold in St. Louis, at least for over a decade.
+Some may say a government conspiracy took him down, but everyone familiar with the Lewis Bey name gives the respect for the control he had in the streets.

 2. Petty Boys/Brothers.
-The Petty Brothers street activity dates back to the 1960s, but their rise was through the 1970s in the JVL area, off Cass Avenue.
-The Petty Brothers were often feared and were major in the streets of St. Louis during the 1970s.
+The Petty Brothers street activity dates back to the 1960s, but their rise was through the 1970s in the JVL area, off of Cass Avenue.
+The Petty Brothers were often feared and were major in the streets of St. Louis during their time.

 4. Fat Woods.
-Maybe the king of one of the country’s most infamous neighborhoods, Pruitt Igoe, at least before its demolishing during the late 1970s, ran with the likes of Killer Earl and made thousands daily.
+Maybe the king of one of the country’s most infamous neighborhoods, Pruitt Igoe, or at least before it was demolished during the late 1970s as Fat Woods ran with the likes of Killer Earl and made thousands of dollars daily.